genropy/genropy_saved/docs/genro/bag/bagThree.rst

 	.. image:: ../images/bag/bag-backward-path.png

-	This feature is implemented by the :meth:`setBackRef()` method.
+	This feature is implemented by the :meth:`Bag.setBackRef()` method.
 If we call it on a Bag instance, that Bag becomes the root of a tree structure in which each leaf (BagNode) knows its father.
 This means that we can traverse a Bag backward using the ``parent`` property of Bag's nodes:

 		>>> family = Bag()
 		>>> family['grandpa'] = Bag()